callahanchris/callahanchris.github.io/source/_posts/2014-09-10-china-map-part-1-nokogiri.markdown

 ---
 layout: post
-title: "China Map Part 1: Nokogiri"
+title: "China Map Part 1: Nokogiri, Regular Expressions, and a JSON API"
 date: 2014-09-10 16:08:05 -0400
 comments: true
 categories:
 ---

 Over the past couple months I've been working on a side project to create an [interactive, data-rich map of China](http://amapofchina.herokuapp.com).
-To accomplish this goal, I made a Ruby on Rails app that scrapes data on all of the Chinese provinces off of Wikipedia, stores this information in a database, and outputs the data as a JSON API.
+To accomplish this goal, I made a Ruby on Rails app that scrapes Wikipedia for data about Chinese provinces, stores this information in a database, and outputs the data as a JSON API.
 On the frontend, I used JavaScript to create a vector map of China and populate the map with the data consumed from the API.
-I saw this project as something that could challenge me technically and bring together two of my main interests: China and coding.
+I saw this project as something that could both challenge me technically and bring together two of my main interests: China and coding.

 ### Gathering the Data

 I used the Nokogiri gem to do all of the web scraping in this project.
-Starting on the main China page on Wikipedia, I was able to scrape the links to the individual pages for every province, autonomous region, municipality, and special administrative region in China.
+Starting on the [main China page on Wikipedia](http://en.wikipedia.org/wiki/China), I was able to scrape the links to the individual pages for every province, autonomous region, municipality, and special administrative region in China.
 On each page I was able to take in some basic data about the province, including its population, population density, and GPD per capita.

-Nokogiri and OpenURI make the process of web scraping super simple.
+Nokogiri and OpenURI make the process of web scraping very simple.
 In my `Gemfile`, I required the Nokogiri gem:

 ```ruby
 gem 'nokogiri'